 Unfortunately, IBO has yet to provide any free sample Biology papers (SL or HL) on its website (although we'll be sure to update this article if and when that does happen).
 Because of this, while you might find some results if you search around online for past IB Biology papers, it's difficult to know if they're real past papers (illegally uploaded) or unofficial (ones created from scratch by students for practice).

-You should be very wary of any unofficial IB Biology papers you find.
-I DO NOT recommend using them, as they may be very different from the actual IB Biology exam.
+You should be wary of any unofficial IB Biology papers you find.
+We don't recommend using them, as they may be very different from the actual IB Biology exam.

 Where to Find Paid Tests

-Buying all of the past papers and mark schemes from 2015 to 2018 is costly, so we recommend just purchasing the two most recent complete past papers (May and November 2017).
-These tests will be the most similar to what you'll be tested on, particularly since there was an IB Biology syllabus change as recently as 2016.
+Buying all of the past papers and mark schemes is costly, so we recommend just purchasing the one or two most recent complete past papers.
+These tests will be the most similar to what you'll be tested on.
 Plus, for most students, two tests will be plenty of practice.

 3 Tips to Use IB Biology Past Papers Effectively